-But the following code yields 7 for an F3 font and 1 for a Type1 font.
+But the following code yields 42 for a TrueType font, 7 for an F3 font, and 1 for a Type1 font.

 The kind of font returned depends on the current DPS internal resource path.
-See "Changing the Resource Path in DPS" on page 50 for details.)

 Locating Fonts

 By default, the Solaris server looks for fonts in directories under the /usr/openwin/lib/X11/fonts directory.
 Table 4-5 shows the complete font directory structure.
 The directory names are preceded by /usr/openwin/lib/X11/fonts.